 Much has changed since the US Patent Act of 1790, but the standards for getting a patent have withstood the test of time.
 An applicant still has to prove they have something that's worthy of being patented and protected.

 If you are interested in the history of patents or in obtaining a patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.